albertattard/java-boot-camp/02 - Data Types.md

 #### Organise Packages by Feature and Technology (Hybrid)

-Luckily we can obtain the best of both worlds.
+Luckily, we can obtain the best of both worlds.
 Consider the following organisation.

 ```bash
 $ tree src/main/java